 When resources are limited, you cannot build a “perfect” full-time team from the start.
 However, with part-time hourly staff, you can still access quality expertise at a much lower cost compared to traditional recruitment.

-As a partner alongside hundreds of SMEs in Vietnam,DPS.MEDIA we have observed: startups with flexible staffing strategies – hiring the right people, at the right time – often overcome early challenges 30% faster than those hiring based on intuition.
+As a partner alongside hundreds of SMEs in Vietnam,DPS.MEDIA we have observed: Startups with a flexible human resources strategy – hiring the right person at the right time – often overcome difficult stages 30% faster than those that recruit based on intuition.

 Not only does hourly hiring save initial operational costs, it also allows startups to quickly experiment with multiple functions and roles, thereby clearly defining internal needs to plan a more stable staffing strategy during expansion.

-Key point: startups don’t need a large team, but a suitable team – the right people, at the right time, and with the right goals.
-Hiring part-time hourly staff is the "bridge" that helps you reach that without burning out resources.
+The key point: startups do not need a large team, but a suitable team – the right people, at the right time, and for the right goals.
+Hiring part-time by the hour is the “bridge” for you to reach that without burning through resources.

 Understand the part-time hourly staffing needs during the startup phase